microbit-foundation/dev-docs/latest-revision/latest-revision-main.md

 ## Feature availability

+These are the V2 features and whether we expect them to work as expected ✅  or not 🔴, or there are issues still to be fixed 🔶.

 | **Feature**      | **Codal** | **MakeCode** | **MakeCode Simulator** | **MicroPython** |
 | ---------------- | --------- | ------------ | ---------------------- | --------------- |
 | Microphone       | ✅         | ✅           | 🛑                     | ✅             |